jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 We named the game after Charles Darwin because he decoded the natural law behind its rules.
 He showed how all lifeforms instinctively play a grand competition, striving to survive and reproduce to pass on their genetics.
 As each generation exhibits slight variations, natural selection favors traits that enhance survival and reproductive success, driving the evolution of new species better suited to the changing environment.

 Of course, we now know these rules of evolution apply to biological life, but we do not yet realize these same laws apply to human civilization—and all the technologies that create, build, and power it, and by extension educate, house, and feed us.
-This mismatch explains why our lives seem to get more broken despite technology getting better over these last few decades.
+This mismatch explains why our lives seem to get more broken despite technology getting better each year.

 That's why this book is about you rejecting conventional wisdom and embracing a new paradigm: that human life is now primarily technological, and technological life plays the Darwinian game of evolution.